Hevhove/Hevhove/README.md

 I'm interested in web2/3 programming, data science, economics and more!
 In a previous life I was a management consultant, data analyst and data visualisation expert.

-- 🌱 I’m currently learning: Typescript, Javascript, Solidity,
+- 🌱 I’m currently learning: Typescript & NodeJS, NestJS, NextJS, Solidity
 - 📫 How to reach me: hjg.van.hove@gmail.com
 - :briefcase: I’m looking for work in web3